anoma/namada/documentation/specs/src/interoperability/ethereum-bridge.md

 confirmations.

 Validators must not vote to include events that have not met the required number of confirmations.
-Voting on unconfirmed events is considered a slashable offence.
+Votes on unconfirmed events will eventually time out in storage, unless the number of confirmations was only off by a few block heights in Ethereum.
+Assuming that an honest quorum of validators is operating Namada, only confirmed events will eventually become `seen`.

 ### Storage
 To make including new events easy, we take the approach of always overwriting